RIKEN-RCCS/spark-k/examples/README.md

 * RUN_MLLIB_TESTS = True/False
 * RUN_PYTHON_MLLIB_TESTS = True/False

+## spark-perf "SPARK_TESTS"

+* Reduce "SCALE_FACTOR" from 1.0 to 0.5.
+It allows to run
+"scala-agg-by-key" failed with "java.lang.OutOfMemoryError: GC overhead limit exceeded".

+* Set nprocs=12.
+Reduce "num-partitions" and "reduce-tasks" from 400
+to 100.  "scala-agg-by-key-naive" failed with "java.io.FileNotFoundException: (Too many open files)"

+NUM_PARTITIONS for "num-partitions"

 ## Notes on spark-perf-config-basic.py

 * Option "spark.storage.memoryFraction" is said to be deprecated.